 Several ladders allow easy water entrance.
 The wooden pier of Lazy Lizard is the best option.
 The snorkeling area covers the channel and the surrounding mangroves, but watch out for boats when you reach the pass, as many boats are crossing in the area.

-This spot is made up of a relatively deep pass (↕6-8m), carved out in a mangrove with a lower water level (↕2-4ft/0.5-1m).
-We recommend exploring the edge of the mangrove, on each side of the channel.
+This spot features a deep channel (↕20-26ft/6-8m) cutting a shallow mangrove area (↕2-4ft/0.5-1m).
+We recommend snorkeling the edge of the mangrove, on each side of the channel.

 These spots are accessible to anyone with basic snorkeling skills, and feeling comfortable in the water and with his snorkeling gear.
 You will enter the water from the shore (beach, pontoon, ladder, rocks) or from a boat.
 The water height in the sea entrance area is reasonable, but you will not necessarily be within your depth.
 Moderate currents can occur in the area, even when the sea conditions are good.
 The distance to swim to reach the most interesting snorkeling areas of the spot does not exceed 200 meters.